 Some advanced chargers and charging systems allow you to set the voltage levels manually; this typically happens by creating a custom charging profile.
 Here, I recommend you to make adjustments only to apply temperature compensation and battery model specific recommendations.
 Also make sure you are certain of what you are doing – an AGM battery can be damaged by voltages and currents too far off the normal values.

 Voltage adjustment for temperature compensation should ideally be done by the charger, based on battery temperature measurement.
 The reason is that the battery temperature may often change a lot during charging: larger charging currents in the bulk stage will heat up the battery, and in storage the battery may easily swing from +90°F or +30°C in the summer to +10°F or -10°C in deep winter.

-Many smart AGM chargers are capable of adjusting the charging voltages automatically based on sensed temperature.
+Many smart AGM chargers like the Ctek MXS 10 in the picture are capable of adjusting the charging voltages automatically based on sensed temperature.
 The temperature sensing may be either internal to the charger, or an external sensor unit to be mounted on the battery.
 Temperature-sensing chargers are very convenient in that they take care of the most important variable – temperature – without user input.